annguye2/geospatial-online-project/readme.md

     - Name the project
     - Select data (from a list of available API) to display on the map.
     - Build some analysis (query, selected features, change map)
+    - or user can add his/her own esri API
     - Print/save map as image
     - Save project
 3. user want to edit a project